Mental Performance Coaching for the Performing Arts

 We help the artist take note of their mindset & take action in positive/useful self talk, owning wins and being proud of accomplishments.
 We help build elite habits in healthy eating, getting adequate sleep, training optimally, and focusing on what the artist can achieve in the short and long term.

-We understand that working on your mindset can be difficult and confusing.
+We understand that working on your mindset can be difficult and confusing

 Step 1 is use the CEP Assessment and identify your priorities.

-You wouldn’t build a house without a blueprint – and in the same manner you shouldn’t work on your mental game without first knowing what to work on.
+You wouldn’t build a house without a blueprint – and in the same manner you shouldn’t seek to improve your mental game without first knowing what to work on.

 The CEP assessment breaks down your mindset into the 7 Mental Skills that you need to develop in order to build a strong foundation and win the mental game.